There is effectively a 3-stage process to follow in sponsoring foreign workers under the 482 scheme.

 Compliance and Audit Preparation Services

 The Department of Immigration and Border Protection often conducts audits on standard business sponsors and employers to ensure they are meeting their obligations.
-Global Enterprises Group can assist employers in maintaining their compliance in areas such as; market rates for employees, appropriate annual training expenditure and cessation notices.
+LH Global can assist employers in maintaining their compliance in areas such as; market rates for employees, appropriate annual training expenditure and cessation notices.
 We can also assist those who have been visited by the department or for those who have received a NOITA (notice of intention to take action) from the department.

 We also provide Migration Review Tribunal services that are related to employer sponsored visas.